aspose-cells/Aspose.Cells-Products/cells/en/python-java/conversion/sxc-to-mhtml/_index.md

 The following example demonstrates how to convert SXC to MHTML in Python.
 {{% blocks/products/pf/agp/text %}}

-Follow the easy steps to convert SXC into MHTML.
+Follow the easy steps to convert SXC to MHTML.
 Upload your SXC file, then simply save it as MHTML file.
 For both SXC reading and MHTML writing you can use fully qualified filenames.
 The output MHTML content and formatting will be identical to the original SXC document.

 {{% /blocks/products/pf/agp/text %}}